Gods and Monsters (I Am Kloot album)

 Gods and Monsters is the third album by English rock band I Am Kloot which was released on 11 April 2005.
-It reached #74 in the UK.
+It reached No. 74 in the UK.
 As well as being released on vinyl and CD, the CD version of the album also appeared in a gate-fold sleeve edition with a second disc: a DVD titled Live At The Ritz + Videos which contained filmed live tracks from a gig, music videos, and a band interview.